rbalestr-lab/stable-pretraining.github.io/dev/_sources/auto_examples/index.rst

 .. raw:: html

-      <div class="sphx-glr-thumbnail-title">This example demonstrates how to create a custom supervised model using the stable_ssl library.</div>
+      <div class="sphx-glr-thumbnail-title">This example demonstrates how to create a custom supervised model using the stable_pretraining library.</div>
     </div>